programble/effuse/README.md

 Your configurations don't go in your home directory?
 No problem!
 Just run `effuse /path/` and the symlinks will be created wherever your heart desires.

+Would you rather import a dotfile from your system into your repository than replace it?
+No problem, just use `effuse --import`.

 Symlinks aren't working out for you?
 Effuse has got you covered.
 Just run `effuse --clean` in your dotfiles repository and it will remove all those nasty symlinks it created before.

 Don't want to symlink a certain bothersome file?
-Why not tell Effuse your opinion on the matter using `effuse -e file`?
+Why not tell Effuse your opinion on the matter using `effuse --exclude file`?
 Or why not give it a stern talking to using a `.effuseignore` file?
 Just put one file glob to exclude per line in there and never worry again.

 ```
-Usage: effuse [OPTION...]
-[DEST]
+Usage: effuse [OPTIONS] [DEST]
+    -i, --import                     Import existing files
     -c, --clean                      Remove symlinks

-    -e, --exclude GLOB               Exclude GLOB from symlinking
+        --exclude GLOB               Exclude GLOB from symlinking
-    -i, --include GLOB               Include GLOB in symlinking
+        --include GLOB               Include GLOB in symlinking

-    -y, --noconfirm CHOICE           Assume CHOICE on file conflicts
+    -y, --no-confirm                 Do not ask before replacing files
     -n, --no-backup                  Do not create backup files

-    -p --prefix PREFIX               Prefix relative paths with PREFIX
+    -p, --prefix PREFIX              Prefix symlinked paths with PREFIX

     -v, --verbose                    Show verbose output
     -h, --help                       Show this message